-With it's Fall flavors and colors, this Arugula and Persimmon Salad with Citrus Vinaigrette appeals to those who eat with their eyes!
+With it’s Fall flavors and colors, this Persimmon Harvest Salad with Citrus Vinaigrette appeals to those who eat with their eyes!
 This vegetarian recipe is also perfect for those following a Primal or Paleo way of eating.

 I am reaping the benefits of Fall harvests by way of bi-weekly CSA deliveries.
-I'm so lucky to be in a position to help support the local farmer's in my area, but I currently find myself with a lot of persimmon, beets, and butternut squash – items I typically don't buy at the store because they are all higher in carbs.
-But since I do enjoy them, I thought I would combine these wonderful vegetables in a salad bursting of Fall flavors that is perfect for our Paleo friends.
+I’m lucky to be in a position to help support the local farmer’s in my area.
+But, I currently find myself with a lot of persimmon, beets, and butternut squash – all items I typically don’t buy because they are higher in carbs.

 If you haven’t had a persimmon before I don’t know if I can adequately describe it’s flavor.
 It is delicate and delicately sweet.
 The two most common varieties of persimmons found in the super markets and farmer’s markets are the Fuyu and Hachiya persimmons.

-The Fuyu persimmons are lighter in color – more yellow and more flat in shape and eaten a little more firm while the Hachiya persimmon is a little more rounded and tend to be eaten when it's very soft and ripe – almost mushy.
-Several years ago I used Hachiya persimmons to make a persimmon bread which was very good.
-The only disappointing thing about that recipe was that the persimmon flavor was lost in the flavor of the other ingredients.
-I didn't want to make that same mistake again with this recipe which features some beautiful Fuyu persimmons.
+The Fuyu persimmons are lighter in color – more yellow and more flat in shape and eaten a little more firm while the Hachiya persimmon is a little more rounded and tend to be eaten when it’s very soft and ripe – almost mushy.
+This beautiful persimmon harvest salad features Fuyu persimmons.

-Now, let's be real honest for a minute… Not everyone likes beets, in fact, my husband says they taste like dirt.
-And while I can't agree with that statement, there is a certain amount of earthiness in their flavor which pairs nicely with acidic ingredients – like citrus, or even compliments a nice nutty or tangy flavorful cheese.
-Butternut squash also has a bit of an earthy flavor albeit more to the nutty and sweet side of things.
+Now, let’s be honest for a minute… Not everyone likes beets, in fact, my husband says they taste like dirt.
+And while I can’t agree with that statement, there is a certain amount of earthiness in their flavor which pairs nicely with acidic ingredients – like citrus, or even compliments a nice nutty or tangy flavorful cheese.

-- 1 small butternut squash cooked (or cooked sweet potato)
+- 1 1/2 cups cooked butternut squash, cubed (or cooked sweet potato)

 - 1 pound arugula